upkie/vulp/README.md

 > I just started a simulation spine but it's surprisingly slow, how come?

 Make sure you switch Bazel's [compilation mode](https://bazel.build/reference/command-line-reference#flag--compilation_mode) to "opt" when running both robot experiments and simulations.
 The compilation mode is "fastbuild" by default.
 Note that it is totally fine to run agents in "fastbuild" during development while testing them with a spine that runs in "opt".

+> Why the name "Vulp"?

+[Vulp](https://en.wiktionary.org/wiki/vulp#Noun_2) means "fox" in Romansh, a language spoken in the Swiss canton of the Grisons.
+Foxes are arguably lightweight and quite reliable in their reaction times 😉